-With a shady rap that means lots of tourists (and locals) don’t venture here, the Merced Market is one of the best and most wide-ranging food markets in the city.
-Besides being the size of eight football fields and selling everything under the sun, it has dozens and dozens of delicious food stands—tacos, pancita, deep-fried tamales, quesadillas and tacos de cabeza (head tacos).
-Best to go with a local guide so you don’t get lost in the labyrinth.
+Not normally a tourist hotspot, the Merced Market is one of the best and most wide-ranging food markets in the capital.
+The market is the size of eight football fields, which provides enough space to sell almost anything and everything.
+Countless food stalls offer all of Mexico’s most well-known dishes: tacos, pancita, deep-fried tamales, quesadillas and tacos de cabeza (head tacos).
+To visit, go along with a local guide and be wary of pickpockets.

 Mercado Alternativo Pochote Xochimilco, Oaxaca City

-Oaxaca City’s organic weekend market held in the plaza in front of the Santo Tomas church is a slightly different take on traditional Oaxacan cuisine, but in a good way.
-You can find wholegrain, homemade organic bread, refreshing organic tejate, homemade barbacoa and tostados, all in a setting that transports you out of the hustle and bustle and into a food-drenched dream.
+Oaxaca City has become something of a renowned foodie destination in Mexico.
+An organic weekend market is held in the plaza in front of the Santo Tomas church, aiming to support locals, whether they be farmers, designers or suppliers.
+The market offers a slightly different take on traditional Oaxacan cuisine, in a good way.
+You can find whole-grain, homemade organic bread, refreshing organic tejate, homemade barbacoa and tostadas, all in a setting that transports you out of the hustle and bustle and into a food-drenched dream.

 20 de Noviembre Market, Oaxaca City

 Also situated in what can likely be classed as the food capital of Mexico, Oaxaca City hosts this market that offers local produce that has been carried to the market through the city’s canal.
 This is a classic venue for eating some of Oaxaca’s most popular food items, in particular pan de yema (egg bread) and traditional Mexican hot chocolate.
 This market is a bustling breakfast and lunch spot with traditional regional cuisine (mole de olla, Oaxacan tamales) as well as other favorites like chilaquiles, guisados and fixed, three-course menus (comida corrida).